sdmans/shopping-app/README.md

 View should vary based on whether a user is signed in or not.
 Signed out view could include instructions.

+Registration Page
+A registration form where users can create an account to use the application.
+This should include account creation via gmail and Facebook.

+Account Setup Page

 Login View
+A log in page for users to sign in when they already have credentials.
+Should allow you to login via gmail and Facebook accounts.

 Item Submission Form